Private tour: Garni, Geghard, Lavash baking master class, Symphony of stones, Lake Sevan, Sevanavank

 Lavash baking master class Lavash baking master class Lavash baking master class Lavash baking master class Lavash baking master class Lavash baking master class Lavash baking master class Lavash baking master class Lavash baking master class Lavash baking master class Lavash baking master class Lavash baking master class Lavash baking master class Lavash baking master class Lavash baking master class Lavash baking master class Lavash baking master class Lavash baking master class

-4. Garni Canyon Symphony of stones
+4. Garni Canyon Symphony of Stones

 30-35 min